gianriyanto/hf_api/README.md

 To Be Done:

-- Connect data models according to the planned data model relationship (see [DESIGN.md](https://github.com/gianriyanto/hf_api/blob/master/DESIGN.md))
+- Finish connecting data models (particularly the 1:M and M:M) according to the designed entity relationship diagram (see [DESIGN.md](https://github.com/gianriyanto/hf_api/blob/master/DESIGN.md))

 - Create Unit tests and test runner.